upyesp/BS7204/slides/Slides.md

 ---

-## Practical Evidence: Attack Phase - ProFTPD v1.3.5
+## Practical Evidence: Attack Phase - 8 of 8 - ProFTPD v1.3.5

 Access was obtained by remote code execution (RCE) vulnerability in ProFTPD 'v1.3.5'.